eXpServer/expserver.github.io/docs/about.md

 eXpServer will incorporate a range of features, including but not limited to:

 - Serving static files
-- Reverse proxy functionality
+- Reverse proxying
-- Load balancing capabilities
+- Load balancing
 - Gzip compression
 - Implementing caching mechanisms
-- Rate limiting for requests
+- Rate limiting & timeout for requests
-- TLS support
+- TLS support etc.

 This project provides individuals with practical experience in understanding the architecture of modern web servers.
 Through hands-on engagement with eXpServer development, individuals gain insight into the complexities of handling dynamic web traffic, preparing them for real-world challenges faced in the industry.